CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 # SD Connect (Sensitive Data Connect)

-!!! note
+Note that Sensitive data needs to be **encrypted before upload** to SD Connect.
+Check the [previous paragraph](./data_ecryption.md) for more information about encryption with Crypt4GH.
+Non-sensitive data can be uploaded without encryption.

-    Sensitive data need to be **encrypted before upload** to SD Connect.
-Check the previous paragraph for more informations about encryption with Crypt4GH.
+SD Connect is based on the [Allas](./data/allas/overview.md) storage service.
+The genral rules and methods of usage are the same as in Allas.

-!!! note
+By default a project can strore up to 10 TiB of data.
+The storage space remains availabe as long as the project is active.
+You should not consider SD Connect as a permanent data storage.
+Instead, you should have a plan about what will happen to the data when proect is closed.
-    SD Connect is not suitable for permanent data storage. **Make regular backups** of important datasets.
+CSC does not make backups of the data in SD Connect.
+You need to **make your own backups** of important datasets.

 !!! note
-    Users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by ***Findata.***
+    SD Connect and SD Desktop has not yeat been security audited.
+Because of that users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by ***Findata.***

 ## Step1: Login